-As well as the information that we have collated, numerous other organisations and networks have produced useful resources for responding to Covid-19.
+As well as the information from The National Archives, numerous other organisations and networks have produced useful resources for responding to Covid-19.

 Advice, guidance and information